 Sebastian Lorenz — Close Encounters of the Hairy Kind 2022 Revival

-Cat Kreidt and Ed Kramer — Tête-à-Tête
+Cat Kreidt & Ed Kramer — Tête-à-Tête

 Rachael West — The Sky’s the Limit